 glob.h - pathname pattern-matching types

-The <glob.h> header defines the structures and symbolic constants used by the glob() function.
+The <glob.h> header shall define the structures and symbolic constants used by the glob() function.

-size_t gl_pathc count of paths matched by pattern char **gl_pathv pointer to a list of matched pathnames size_t gl_offs slots to reserve at the beginning of gl_pathv
+The <glob.h> header shall define the glob_t structure type, which shall include at least the following members:size_t gl_pathc Count of paths matched by pattern. char **gl_pathv Pointer to a list of matched pathnames. size_t gl_offs Slots to reserve at the beginning of gl_pathv.

-The following constants are provided as values for the flags argument:
+The <glob.h> header shall define the following symbolic constants as values for the flags argument:

 - Append generated pathnames to those previously obtained.

 - Specify how many null pointers to add to the beginning of gl_pathv.

 - Cause glob() to return on error.

 - Each pathname that is a directory that matches pattern has a <slash> appended.

 - If pattern does not match any pathname, then return a list consisting of only pattern.